Peloton CEO predicts 100 million users within 10 years

 In an interview with FOX Business' Claman Countdown, CEO John Foley put a point on the time horizon as to when Peloton could crack through a sky-high ceiling.

-“I believe we can have -- in ten or fifteen, twenty years from now -- we could have 100 million subscribers," Foley said/.
+“I believe we can have -- in ten or fifteen, twenty years from now -- we could have 100 million subscribers," Foley said.
 "Right now we have one million.
 So we're one percent into our opportunity from the way we're defining it.
 And so it just feels like very early days.”

 PELOTON LAUNCHING CHEAPER TREADMILL, CUTTING BIKE PRICE